seiseiko/l-systems/README.md

 ### L-system Attribute
 #### Scene randomness
 The array of L-system instances are generated randomly.
-We divide the ground into 5x6 grids and place L-system randomly on one grid based on several parameter:
+I divide the ground into 5x6 grids and place L-system randomly on one grid based on several parameter:
 - Max iteration by gui
 - Max tree number by gui
 ```